 Sesame oil is well known for its rich, nutty, toasty taste.
 It’s a staple in many Asian cuisines, appearing in popular dishes like bulgogi, ginger meatballs, and many classic stir fry recipes.
 It has a uniquely rich taste that’s not easy to replicate.

-The problem is that it can be difficult to find and expensive to buy, and if you need some at the last minute, finding a good backup can make or break your dish.
+The problem is that it can be challenging to find and expensive to buy, and if you need some at the last minute, finding a good backup can make or break your dish.

 Types of Sesame Oil

 Sesame oil can come in different forms.
 It can be a thin white liquid or an amber-colored solid.
-Most people are able to tell the difference in taste and texture, but some may not know which type they should purchase for their needs.
+Most people can tell the difference in taste and texture, but some may not know which type they should purchase for their needs.

 There are different types of sesame oil that you can use.
 Generally, there are just two types, light and dark sesame oil.
-The primary and most obvious difference is their color difference.
+The primary and most obvious difference is the color difference.
 Dark sesame oil is toasted and has a dark color.
-Often it is used to season dishes rather than cooking.
+It is often used to season dishes rather than cook.

-Dark sesame oil is made of toasted sesame seeds that give it a brown or gold-like color.
-It has a robust nutty and full flavor makes it a great addition to dishes that require such flavors.
+Dark sesame oil contains toasted sesame seeds that give it a brown or gold-like color.
+It has a robust nutty and full flavor, making it a great addition to dishes requiring such flavors.

-This type of sesame seed oil is made of untoasted seeds.
-As such, it has a light color.
-It is made from untoasted pressed raw sesame seeds.
-No heat or chemical process is used to manufacture a pressed oil such as light sesame oil.
 The flavor is nutty but not as much as when you toast them and also not as full-bodied.
-You use it for cooking rather than to drizzle to finished dishes as you do with dark sesame seed oil.
+You use it for cooking rather than drizzle to finished dishes like dark sesame seed oil.
 This oil is easier to replace or substitute with a lot of other oils.